theaccordance/portfolio/docs/architecture.md

 # Architecture

 - Tenants
-  - Low Code: The right tools reduce the amount of code you write, and less code = less maintenance.
+  - Low Code:  Solutions that require the least amount of hand-written code
   - Continous: Automated workflows as code is pushed to Github
   - GTM:  The sandbox should strive to deliver a full set of features that would be expected for a go-to-market saas product
+  - Repeatable.
+The parts of the sandbox should be reusable in for-profit contexts as a quick option to solve problems.
 - Data
   - Personal Data
     - Pulled from other services (blog posts, vinyl records)